betsysavage/Credit_Risk_Analysis/README.md

 * Balanced Random Forest Classifier: 78.8% accuracy, 4% precision, 67% recall, .07 F1 score
 * Easy Ensemble Classifier: 91.9% accuracy, 7% precision, 90% recall, .14 F1 score

+### Recommendations

 Based on the results, I would recommend using the Easy Ensemble Classifier to predict credit lending risk.
+Precision in predicting the high risk category was a challenge for all of these models, meaning that someone classified as "high risk" was often flagged incorrectly.
+It is possible that this pattern could lead to discriminatory practices against certain trustworthy loan candidates, so it is best to be mindful of improving the F1 score where possible.